 28 January 2019

 Over the past few years we have been building cloud-based big data and analytics platforms and foundational Location Profile APIs for property location and hazard risk information.
 These advances have enabled us to speed up the pace of new product development.
 Now we are pleased to release a new web App on location-centric exposure management specific to emergency and insurance applications.
-The new App combines web mapping, analysis and reporting together.
+The new App combines web mapping, analysis and reporting altogether.

 These days there are many accessible web mapping software and platforms, and existing Apps are often used to catalogue and display geospatial data and maps only.
 What is lacking most for domain-specific applications (e.g. exposure and risk analytics) is web-based geospatial processing and reporting, and our new App adds substantial functionality to this part.